Cognitive Behavioral Therapy for Social Anxiety: Tips & Coping Strategies

 Pinterest

-Picture of Adriana Mancipe
+Picture of Carolina Mancipe

-Adriana Mancipe
+Carolina Mancipe

 I’m a Registered Psychotherapist (Qualifying).
 I practice from a holistic approach to help my clients navigate life’s ebbs and flows.
 One of the primary ways I support my clients is by helping them develop a deeper sense of self-awareness and cultivate a more compassionate and present relationship with themselves.
 By doing so, they can tap into their own healing power, process trauma, heal, grow, and make positive changes.